 Dental Fillings & Repairs for Cavities

-Cavities and fillings are one of the most common reasons to visit your Langley, Alberta dentist.
+Cavities and fillings are some of the most common reasons to visit your Langley, BC dentist.
 If your tooth is sore and the pain just won’t go away, you could have a cavity.
 This pain will only get worse over time and the only way to make it stop is by getting the cavity filled.
 At Langley Dental Centre, we can perform emergency dental work, but it is always best to come in for yearly checkups, which could even help catch the warning signs of cavities before fillings even become necessary.

-While fillings don’t usually require emergency dental care, there are some rare instances when you need to see your Langley, Alberta dentist immediately.
+While fillings don’t usually require emergency dental care, there are some rare instances when you need to see your Langley, BC dentist immediately.
 If you have any of the following symptoms, contact Langley Dental Centre immediately:

 - Severe toothache

 - A toothache that lasts more than two days